 When comparing Cocos2d-x and Cocos Creator vs Skyline, the Slant community recommends Cocos2d-x and Cocos Creator for most people.
-In the question“What are the best game engines for beginners and non-programmers?”
-Cocos2d-x and Cocos Creator is ranked 24th while Skyline is ranked 34th.
+In the question“What are the best 3D game engines?”
+Cocos2d-x and Cocos Creator is ranked 17th while Skyline is ranked 36th.
 The most important reason people chose Cocos2d-x and Cocos Creator is:

 25% of iPhone games are made using Cocos2d-x.
 This means you will not be alone in development, and will have access to a large community.
 You'll know you are developing for an engine that works.